tomaka/redshirt/README.md

   "execute /usr/bin/foo".
 Instead you say "execute A45d9a21c3a7".
 The WASM binary, if it doesn't exist locally, is fetched from IPFS or something similar.

+- There exists 3 core syscalls (send a message, send an answer, wait for a message), and everything else is done by passing messages between processes or between a process and the "kernel".

-- A program can register itself as a provider of an interface.
-Interfaces are referred by hash as well.
-Only one process can be a provider of an interface at any given point in time.
+- A program can register itself as a handler of an interface.
+Example of what an interface is:
+  TCP/IP, files manager, threads manager, etc. Interfaces are referred by hash as well.
+Only one process can be a handler of an interface at any given point in time.
+For example, the process that handles TCP/IP registers itself as the handler of the TCP/IP interface.
+The user decides which process handles which interface.

-- The import table of a WASM module can contain functions from interfaces.
-The "kernel" will link them to the process that provides that interface.

 - Very few things are built in.
 No built-in concepts such as networking or files.
 Almost everything is done through interfaces.

-- The lowest-level interfaces are provided by the OS itself.
-On desktop, the provided interfaces would for example be TCP/IP, UDP, file system, etc. On bare metal, the provided interfaces would be for example "interrupt handler manager", "PCI", etc. and the provider for TCP/IP would be a regular WASM process built on top of the PCI, Ethernet, etc. interfaces.
+- Low-level interfaces are handled by the kernel On desktop, the kernel handles for example TCP/IP, UDP, file system, etc. by asking the host OS.
+On bare metal, the provided interfaces would be for example "interrupt handler manager", "PCI", etc. and the handler for the TCP/IP interface would be a regular WASM process that communicates with the PCI, Ethernet, etc. interfaces.

-- Interfaces are referred to by a hash built in a determinstic way based on the name of the interface and its functions' names and signatures.
-There's no versioning system.
+- Interfaces are referred to by a hash built in a determinstic way based on the name of the interface and its messages.
+If you make a breaking change to an interface, it automatically becomes incompatible.
+There's no version number.

-- The programs loader is itself just an interface provider.
+- The programs loader is itself just an interface handler.
+In other words, when the kernel wants to start a program, it sends an IPC message to a process that then returns the WASM bytecode.

+# Current state

+- Threads are working, but there's no synchronization primitive yet.
+- WASM programs can interface with TCP/IP in a blocking way.
+Rust asynchronous networking requires threads.
+- Next step once TCP/IP works is to build the IPFS-like system.